sindresorhus/pokemon-cli/readme.md

   Examples
     $ pokemon
     Snorlax
-	  $ pokemon --language ja
-	  マクノシタ
     $ pokemon --all
     Bulbasaur
     Ivysaur
-    ...
+    …
+    $ pokemon --language=ja
+    マクノシタ

   Options
-    --all      Get all the names instead of a random name --language Set the language for the pokemon.
-Defaults to 'en'
+    --all       Get all the names instead of a random name --language  Set the language for the pokemon  [Default: en]
 ```